rdewolff/mpRiaApi/README.md

 # ZetCom RIA API Javascript access

 The goal is to be able to access RIA api and retrieve information from there.
+The data will get cached in a MongoDB database.

 ## Prerequists